Insights | | Stakeholder Engagement: Goals and actions bank

 2. Map engagement processes to ISSB/GRI standards

 Ensure engagement and reporting processes align with global ESG frameworks such as ISSB, GRI, and TCFD.
-Integrating stakeholder engagement outcomes into disclosure practices strengthens credibility and alignment with science-based targets (pp. 21–26, 33–40).
+Integrating stakeholder engagement outcomes into disclosure practices strengthens the credibility, consistency, and decision-usefulness of ESG reporting (pp. 21–26, 33–40).

 3. Disclose global alignment progress